-BI for People Developing our understanding of the people who live here, putting them at the heart of our work to build a great place Bring together our data and statists about people and places to create a single view of Nottinghamshire and a platform for BI.
-Align our needs assessments to provide a single evidence base for our key strategies and partnership activity Apply a hierarchy to our performance measures and core datasets to link need to outcomes and to activity Establish a Councilwide mapping system (GIS) to support services and the key activities of the Place Departmental Strategy Bring together our data about customers to model current and future demand across our services Provide specialist business intelligence services across Nottinghamshire to support income generation and the Adult and Public Health improvement Portfolio Explore opportunities to publish open data to enable innovation and entrepreneurship BI for Services Having the right information and processes to make wise choices in the way that we run our services and buckets Pilot changes to our service planning process to map the customer journey through our services and the key data and metrics required to manage it.
-Work with managers to develop service datasets and provide dashboards and maps that bring together information about people, place, activity, finance, assets and staff.
-Embed a cycle of continuous service improvement into the delivery of services to support the Adult and Public Health and Children and Young People Strategies Identify data opportunities, new data sources and transition services to the use of master records Build the identification of future BI requirements into the planning of service changes and improvement Bl for Transformation Getting the most out of our data, basing our toughest choices on the strongest analysis and using data driven technology to transform our services Expand our advanced analytics offer to model change and transformation activity Develop our approach to machine learning and AI to support the Resources Strategy including piloting automation for some processes and customer access Develop our approach to analysing sensor data to support the Place Strategy including piloting data prioritisation for some service processes Provide advanced analytics to identify transformation opportunities for preventative or targeted services services and agency customer journeys and support wider public sector reform such as the STP.
-BI Development Governing, developing and exploring opportunities for data and analytics Link data in our major systems to our data warehouse and expand our BI capabilities Define the processes, standards and governance required to make best use of BI and manage system change effectively Align and improve system development and BI requirement gathering processes Establish approaches for our BI Service to develop data science and analytics including new skills and technology Create a data development environment for experimentation and piloting of new approaches to BI and automation Update our BI tools to keep pace with changes in technology and support our move to the Cloud Embedding a BI Culture Business intelligence shaped by business processes and a culture that values its use Define the roles, processes and competencies of managers and staff in using Bi in our work Identify and develop organisational learning and development to support the use of BI Bring together data, intelligence, change, public health and performance analysts and rebalance these with new skills in a dedicated BI service Use BI in a campaign showing achievements against the Council's Plans and improve the communication of BI, performance and successes
+- Bring together our data and statists about people and places to create a single view of Nottinghamshire and a platform for BI. - Align our needs assessments to provide a single evidence base for our key strategies and partnership activity - Apply a hierarchy to our performance measures and core datasets to link need to outcomes and to activity - · Establish a Council wide mapping system (GIS) to support services and the key activities of the Place Departmental Strategy - Bring together our data about customers to model current and future demand across our services - Provide specialist business intelligence services across Nottinghamshire to support income generation and the Adult and Public Health Improvement Portfolio - Explore opportunities to publish open data to enable innovation and entrepreneurship - Pilot changes to our service planning process to map the customer journey through our services and the key data and metrics required to manage it. - Work with managers to develop service datasets and provide dashboards and maps that bring together information about people, place, activity, finance, assets and staff. - Embed a cycle of continuous service improvement into the delivery of services to support the Adult and Public Health and Children and Young People Strategies - Identify data opportunities, new data sources and transition services to the use of master records - Build the identification of future BI requirements into the planning of service changes and improvement - Expand our advanced analytics offer to model change and transformation activity - Develop our approach to machine learning and AI to support the Resources Strategy including piloting automation for some processes and customer access - Develop our approach to analysing sensor data to support the Place Strategy including piloting data prioritisation for some service processes - Provide advanced analytics to identify transformation opportunities for preventative or targeted services - Provide advanced analytics to analyse cross service and agency customer journeys and support wider public sector reform such as the STP. - Link data in our major systems to our data warehouse and expand our BI capabilities - Define the processes, standards and governance required to make best use of BI and manage system change effectively - Align and improve system development and BI requirement gathering processes - Establish approaches for our BI Service to develop data science and analytics including new skills and technology - .
+Create a data development environment for experimentation and piloting of new approaches to BI and automation - Update our BI tools to keep pace with changes in technology and support our move to the Cloud business processes and a culture Business intelligence shaped by that values its use

+- Define the roles, processes and competencies of managers and staff in using BI in our work - Identify and develop organisational learning and development to support the use of BI - Bring together data, intelligence, change, public health and performance analysts and rebalance these with new skills in a dedicated BI - Use BI in a campaign showing achievements against the Council's Plans and improve the communication of BI, performance and successes